-The financial assistance grant payments to NIRC have consistently increased since its establishment, as per the following table.
+The financial assistance grant payments to NIRC have consistently increased since its establishment, as per Table 13 below.
 Following the KPMG (2017) assessment, the payments have increased by \$2.61 million from \$2.45 million in 2017/18 to \$5.06 million in 2020/21 inclusive of indexation effects and a further increase is anticipated in 2021/22 of \$0.60 million.
 Additional annual contributions are made by the Commonwealth towards tourism, with the applicable figure being \$0.39 million in 2019/20.
+The Commonwealth also provides other funding to assist NIRC's net cost of operations, including subsidised freight services, the underwriting of passenger air services, etc.